dgeb/ember-cli-addon-guard/README.md

 You can also take a more automated approach to remove duplicate packages across your entire project.
 If you're using `yarn` as your package manager, consider using [yarn-deduplicate](https://github.com/atlassian/yarn-deduplicate).

+`ember-cli-addon-guard` also offers its own (_experimental!_) solution to this problem: namespacing.
+Namespacing allows multiple versions of a single addon to co-exist in the same project without clobbering each other.
+You must explicitly opt-in to namespacing via the `namespaceAddons` array in your config file (see below).
+Namespacing should be used with caution and tested thoroughly.

 As a last resort, if duplication of a specific addon is truly not an issue for your application, you can choose to explicitly ignore addons via the `ignoreAddons` array in your config file (see below).

-### Run-time vs. Build-time Addons
+### Browser-run-time vs. Build-time-only Addons

 Some addons don't actually add files to your application tree, so they don't have the conflict problem described above.
 In fact, for some addons (like preprocessors such as ember-cli-babel), insisting on a single version is undesirable.
 Different addons your app uses should be able to compile using whatever tooling they like without conflicting with one another.

-For this reason, `ember-cli-addon-guard` is only concerned with preventing multiple versions of _run-time_ dependencies from co-existing in a project.
-In order to determine whether an addon contains run-time code, it's checked to see if it contains `addon`, `app`, or `src` directories.
+For this reason, `ember-cli-addon-guard` is only concerned with preventing multiple versions of _browser-run-time_ dependencies from co-existing in a project.
+In order to determine whether an addon contains browser-run-time code, it's checked to see if it contains `addon`, `app`, or `src` directories.

 ### Cache-keys vs. Versions